jwist/hastaLaVista/README.md

 This will print the path to the root directory of the package.
 The data are stored in the /visu/data folder while the views (vistas) will be found in the /visu/views files.

-**Because the files are stored, it is later possible visualize the data in the browser even without having an active R session (See next section to use an alternative webserver**
+**Because the files are stored, it is later possible to visualize the data in the browser even without having an active R session (See next section to use an alternative webserver**

 ### alternative webserver